The notification was one of a million.

 One regent, Sam Torn, emailed Regent Bill Mahomes the day after the article went live with a copy-pasted paragraph from the Scorecard story, saying, “This is a quote I would like explained prior to voting on [McElroy’s] tenure.”

-“I thought the purpose of us starting a journalism department was to get high-quality Aggie journalist[s] with conservative values into the market,” Regent Jay Graham wrote in a June 16, 2023 text to then-President M. Katherine Banks, Chancellor John Sharp, Regent David Baggett and another unidentified individual.
+“I thought the purpose of us starting a journalism department was to get high-quality Aggie journalist[s] with conservative values into the market,” Regent Jay Graham wrote in a June 16, 2023, text to then-President M. Katherine Banks, Chancellor John Sharp, Regent David Baggett and a fourth unidentified individual.
 “This won’t happen with someone like [McElroy] leading the department.”

 The national scandal rocked the university, ousted a president and had a million-dollar conclusion.
-The scandal also fueled the growth of the influential conservative alumni organization The Rudder Association, according to the organization’s president, Matt Poling ‘90.
+It also fueled the growth of the influential conservative alumni organization The Rudder Association, according to the organization’s president, Matt Poling ‘90.

 By August 2024, a TRA-hosted leadership dinner attended by approximately 60 students — including Yell Leaders and notable student government officials — was headlined by influential conservative figures, including State Rep. Brian Harrison ‘04 (R-10); former Texas governor Rick Perry ‘72; Senate Education Committee Chair Brandon Creighton (R-4); and Brooke Rollins ‘94, whom President Donald Trump would nominate as agriculture secretary just months later.
-During a March meeting earlier that year, then-Commandant Patrick Michaelis and Sullivan, Scorecard’s publisher, headlined a separate meeting.
+Earlier that year, then-Commandant Patrick Michaelis and Sullivan, Scorecard’s publisher, headlined a separate meeting.

 “I met former student Michael Sullvan last year, as one of our board members is a friend of his and invited him to speak at our annual meeting,” Poling said.
 “Super nice guy who loves A&M. Often brings to light interesting issues on our campus that we did not even know about.”